CloudLabsAI-Azure/Ingram-Fabric-demo-HOL/exercise2.md

 The summary could also be generated in another language if specified.
 Additionally, the summary updates if you filter the report on any visual.

 We have explored the capabilities of Microsoft Fabric Copilot in enhancing data analysis and report generation.
-Using an existing sales sample-report, participants learned how to interact with Copilot to generate insights, analyze customer demographics, and uncover actionable business trends through natural language prompts and DAX-powered queries.
+Using an existing sales sample-report, we have learnt how to interact with Copilot to generate insights, analyze customer demographics, and uncover actionable business trends through natural language prompts and DAX-powered queries.